-The gown should be stitched/tacked and checking what was discussed at the 1st fitting.
-Making sure everything is in the right spots
+The gown should be stitched/tacked and check what was discussed at the 1st fitting.
+Make sure everything is in the right spots.

-There are always exceptions if you gown arrives closer to your wedding or you need to fly out you can always work something out.
+There are always exceptions if your gown arrives closer to your wedding, or you need to fly out, we can always work something out.